bingtimren/typescript-validation-study/README.md

 For Json schema based, ajv is a good choice.
 Also it's much more popular then the other options.
 However JSON schema is more verbose than, and a bit more difficult to work with (still ok) than schema defined with codes.

 JOI, YUP, and Zod all define schema with codes, has good typescript support (code assist).
 They are all very easy to work with.
 YUP and Zod come with out-of-box typescript type extraction.
 And both YUP and ZOD claim to be leaner and more front-end friendly.
 ZOD further claim some advantages over YUP.

-Zod is very young and cannot compete with the other options for popularity but is very promising.
+Zod is the yongest and cannot compete with the other options for popularity but is very promising.
+It has the smallest size of these solutions, and has no dependency.

 IO-TS is very functional programming inclined.
 In fact it's nearly impossible to work with IO-TS without working with FP-TS and to understand some concepts of functional programming.